Frequently Asked Questions

 Do you accept pet insurance?

-Yes, we accept a variety of pet insurance plans.
+Yes, we accept a variety of pet insurance plans!
+A variety of brochures, as well exam day offers, are available in our reception area if you are interested in purchasing insurance for your pet.
 Please advise our reception team or your veterinarian if you are making a claim through your pet’s health insurance.
+At this time we do not offer direct billing to insurance plans; payment is due upfront and your insurance carrier will reimburse you.

 Do you take Status Cards?/Do you offer the First Nations Point-of-Sale Rebate?